celer-network/sgn-networks/docs/delegator.md

 Withdrawal from a bonded or unbonding validator requires two Ethereum mainchain transactions.

 1. Within a validator page, input the amount to withdraw through **`Initialize Withdraw`**.
 The minimal withdrawal amount per operation is 1 CELR.

+    After the transaction is mined on Ethereum, your delegator amount will be deducted in the delegators list.
+You can check your undelegating stakes and pending withdrawals in the DPoS contract from the `Contract Reader` tab.

-2. Confirm your withdrawal through **`Confirm Withdraw`** after the mainchain `slashTimeout` (currently 100 ETH block, approximately 30 minutes)
+2. Confirm your withdrawal through **`Confirm Withdraw`** after the mainchain `slashTimeout` (can be queried in the `Contract Reader` tab, currently 100 ETH block, approximately 30 minutes)

+    Check your delegator info in the DPoS contract from the `Contract Reader` tab, and only submit `Confirm Withdraw` if there is undelegating stake.

 ## Claim reward